ShivamRaje/Java-programs/README.md

 [https://github.com/ShivamRaje/Java-programs.git](https://github.com/ShivamRaje/Java-programs.git)

 ## About the Repository
 This repository contains a series of Java programs that I upload on a daily basis.
-Each program covers different Java concepts, from basic syntax to advanced features.
+Each program covers different Java concepts , from basic syntax to advanced features.

 ## Structure
 - Each Java program is stored in a separate folder named by date or topic.
-- Source files are organized to make. it easy to find and review specific concepts.
+- Source files are organized to make. it easy to find and review specific concepts

 ## Technologies Used
 All programs are written in **Java** and can be compiled and run on any IDE or command line with Java installed.